 5 Edible Seeds and Their Incredible Properties

-For this reason, it’s easy to understand why they were among the first foods cultivated by man.
-Overall, they contain high concentrations of vitamins, protein, minerals, enzymes and essential oils in their raw state.
+It's easy to understand why edible seeds were among the first foods cultivated by man.
+When raw, they contain high concentrations of vitamins, protein, minerals, enzymes and essential oils.

-There are different species and categories of seeds:
+There are different species and categories of edible seeds:

-Basically, these are seeds that are dried, cleaned, and extracted from the pod.
-For example, these include garbanzos, lima beans, green or refried beans, and lentils, just to name a few.
+Basically, these are edible seeds that are dried, cleaned, and extracted from the pod.
+For example, garbanzos, lima beans, green or refried beans, and lentils, just to name a few.

 They are complete foods that include almost every nutrient.
 Typically, they provide about 350kcal/100g.
 They also provide:

-- Between 16 %and 19% of our recommended protein
+- Between 16% and 19% of daily recommended protein

 - Slow-digesting carbohydrates

 - Polyunsaturated fatty acids (omega 3 and 6) and monounsaturated fatty acids (omega 9)